davidmingueza98/ork-island/README.md

 to all other cells.
 However, when an ork moves, its health (an integer value) decreases.
 Depending on the type of cell where an ork goes, this decrement in health may be different.
 When an ork reaches a negative health, it dies and regenerates under the control of the same player.
-Initially all orks have the same health, and when they regenerate they get this same amount of health again.
+Initially, all orks have the same health and when they regenerate they get this same amount of health again.

 Each cell of the board can be occupied by a single ork at most.
 In the particular situation that an ork A attempts to move to a cell where there is already another ork B (who has moved there previously in the same round, or was there earlier), the following cases are considered:
 - If A and B belong to the same player, the instruction is ignored.
-- Otherwise there is a fight, after which one of the two orks will die.
+- Otherwise, there is a fight after which one of the two orks will die.
 If the health of A (after the decrement due to the movement) is strictly greater than the health of B, then B dies.
 Symmetrically, if it is strictly less than the health of B, then A dies.
 If there is a tie, then the ork that dies is decided